BeipDev/BeipMU/Documentation/Stat Windows.md

 * Range - The regex for the value is interpreted as an integer, plus there is a lower and upper value for the range and this enables showing it as a progress bar.
 Mostly useful for attributes with known maximums (or also minimums).

+## Sorting

+Stats are sorted alphabetically, with the 'Invisible Prefix' prefixed on the name field.
+This lets you prefix with an invisible number to enforce a sort ordering.

 # Sample stats:

 ## Health bar